kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: More 'ACSS, Authority-Comfort-Skills-Social Skills'; Going to bed demanding of myself, of my self to sleep on my back and remain in that position come morning, followed by noticing it happening is noted as progress towards self-mastery, alhamduliAllah.
-- <b>Quote, inspiration, or personal reflection</b>: ```Roll the credits, let's go.```; Came to me as I ate up my monthly half-marathon and consider a sudden end for me.
+- <b>Quote, inspiration, or personal reflection</b>: ```Roll the credits, let's go.```; Came to me as I ate up my monthly half-marathon and considered a sudden end for me.
 Memento Mori, D'Marie, let's go.

 ---